tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/WebCheckout integration/Response-url.md

 ## Parameters

-Below, the parameters sent to the response page.
+Below, the parameters sent to the response URL.

 <details>